Black Fatigue, Second Edition

 The pioneering book that exposed the intergenerational health impacts of systemic racism is back—with 50 percent new content to meet the demands of our post-2020 reality.

-This updated edition delivers urgent tools for survival, including two new chapters, a significantly expanded discussion guide, and updated research, case studies, and real-world examples.
+This updated edition delivers urgent tools for survival, including four new chapters, updated research, case studies, and real-world examples.

 Black people are exhausted.
 The toll of living within systems designed to exclude them devastates minds, bodies, and spirits.
 Award-winning diversity, equity, and inclusion leader Mary-Frances Winters—now joined by Mareisha Winters Reese—addresses this ongoing crisis with an urgent update to her bestselling book.